- Pets and Animals»

-That definition certainly leaves room for interpretation and debate.
+The above definition certainly leaves room for interpretation and debate.
 What if one inflicts pain as part of training or discipline?

 With very few exceptions, animal professionals will tell you that that’s not the way to train or discipline, yet it doesn’t violate any laws.

 A few of us in my neighborhood, acting independently, called the MSPCA when we felt another neighbor was neglecting two dogs.

 The only violation cited was the lack of adequate shelter.
 The shelter that was ultimately provided didn’t meet our standards, but it did satisfy the law.